 Incoming Kindergartners must be 5 years old by September 1st of the year that they are attending kindergarten.
 As allowed by state law, we conditionally accept children with late birthdays (Sept.
 1-Dec.
 31 ONLY), based on a child’s readiness to attend school.
 In order to assist the School with determining whether early enrollment into kindergarten is in the child’s best interests, Sonoran Schools requires Kindergarten Readiness Testing.
 Sonoran Schools utilizes the Brigance© Early Childhood Screen III (Brigance A. H., 2013) to assist in predicting the success of a student seeking early entrance to kindergarten.
 The determination regarding whether early enrollment is in a child’s best interests shall be within the School's sole discretion.

 All Kindergarten Readiness Testing for late birthdays is scheduled once a completed application is submitted.
 The School will charge a $40 assessment fee, due prior to the assessment, for testing early entrance readiness.
 The assessment will take up to one hour to complete.

 1st graders must be 6 years old by September 1st of the year that they are attending 1st grade.
 As allowed by state law, we conditionally accept children with late birthdays (Sept.
 1-Dec.
 31 ONLY), based on the child’s readiness to attend school and whether early admission is in the child’s best interests.
 In making that determination, which shall be within the School's sole discretion, the School shall consult with the parents, child, teachers, and school administration.

 - Our Science, Technology, Engineering & Math (STEM) curriculum

 - Our school's caring, family atmosphere and parent involvement

 - Regular use of accurate and effective assessments, Galileo & I-Ready testing

-Please use the RSVP link below to sign up for a session or to contact the school for other options.
+At this time, no Info Sessions are scheduled.
+Please use the RSVP link below to contact the school for other options.